 Check Their Diet

 Primarily, you should check your chickens’ diet.
-If it’s possible for you, and within your budget, try to improve the kind of food that you give them daily.
-Make sure that it has little to no artificial flavors, hormones, salts, and anything that might be harming them.
+If it’s possible for you and within your budget, try to improve the kind of food that you give them daily.

 Plus, some food might block their GIT, causing them to take longer digestion periods, get bloated, and increase flatulence.